lubeda/EspHoMaTriXv2/README.md

-Allows you to show a custom boot logo instead of the default animation when booting. advanced_boot (optional, boolean, only on ESP32, Default: false) Enables advanced mode of boot logo display. boot_logo (optional, string, only on ESP32): Mask defined as rgb565 array used to display boot logo, color is completely ignored, output depends on boot logo display mode.
+Allows you to show a custom boot logo instead of the default animation when booting. advanced_boot (optional, boolean, only on ESP32, Default: false) Enables advanced mode of boot logo display. boot_logo (optional, string, only on ESP32): Mask defined as rgb565 array used to display boot logo, color is entirely ignored, output depends on boot logo display mode.

 **boot_logo_mode** (optional, integer, only on ESP32, Default: 3) Mode of displaying boot logo, can take value from 0 to 3: